 Gaza in no way resembles a ghetto, despite the propensity of some people to use such misappropriated terminology.
 The situation in Gaza bears many unique and complex features of its own and should be examined for what it actually is.

 Is all criticism of Israel antisemitic?

-No. First and foremost, Israel is a republic in which a great range and variety of opinions are freely expressed in the media.
+Not in the slightest.
+First and foremost, Israel is a democratic state in which a great range and variety of opinions are freely expressed in the media.
 It is a hallmark of democracy to be able to criticize the policies of the government.
-Criticism turns into antisemitism when it repudiates the right of the Jewish people to their own state; when it uses rhetoric with anti-Jewish stereotypes or compares Jews to Nazis; when it judges Israel by a different standard than any other nation; and when it is knowingly based on distortions.
+Criticism turns into antisemitism when it repudiates the right of the Jewish people to their own state; when it uses rhetoric replete with anti-Jewish stereotypes or compares Israelis to Nazis; when it judges Israel by a different standard than any other nation; and when it is knowingly based on lies and distortions.